jt00000/jt00000.github.io/_posts/2023-08-30-post_sekaictf2023_algorithm_multitool_en.md

 ```
 ## Exploit development: RIP control part
 Next, use `run_algo_async` to capture RIP.
 This time, unlike before, a pointer with offset +0 is used, so pointing to valid tasks is troublesome.
-Therefore, first call `destroy`, then resize to move the tasks, rewrite the original tasks pointer location, and then `resume` to run it pointing to the location where the old tasks were.
+Therefore, first call `destroy`, then resize to move the `tasks`, rewrite the original `tasks` pointer location, and then `resume` to run it pointing to the location where the old `tasks` were.
 After resize, use `fast_algo_factory` to input the payload.

 The first resize frees the size of 0x90, but it was a little difficult to use, so I aimed for the next size of 0x110.